LordGrishnakh/burger-builder-react/README.md

-A sample app for tutorial
+A simple React app for practice